felixgalindo/cloud-connected-liquid-thermostat/README.md

 ```
 git clone https://github.com/felixgalindo/cloud-connected-liquid-thermostat.git
 ```

-Modify the cloud-connected-liquid-thermostat config file to use your desired settings or leave the defaults.
+Modify the cloud-connected-liquid-thermostat config file to use your desired settings.
-Make sure you change the plotlyUsername and plotlyApiKey to match your plotly account.
+Make sure you at least change the plotlyUsername and plotlyApiKey to match your plotly account.
+Also change ds18b20Id to match your ds18b20 serial number.

 ```
 sudo nano ./cloud-connected-liquid-thermostat/cloud-connected-liquid-thermostat/config/index.js